Spanish Olive oil vs Italian Olive Oil: Which one is better?

 The health benefits of olive oil have made it renowned since early Greek, even the founder of medicine, Hippocrates called it “the great healer” and legendary poet Homer dubbed it as “golden liquid”

-Olive oil is an ancient Mediterranean food and is a staple of the Mediterranean diet that is why two of the largest olive oil producer came from Spain and Italian.
+Olive oil is an ancient Mediterranean food and is a staple of the Mediterranean diet, because two of the largest olive oil producer came from Spain and Italy.

-But the question is, is there any difference between the two?
+But the question is: is there any difference between the two?
 Or are we just caught in the middle of the competition between Spanish olive oil suppliers and Italian olive oil suppliers?
+Let’s find out.